 In the first instance all issues should be raised with the responsible member of staff and/or the member of staff to whom the complaint directly relates.
 1LET staff members will always confirm receipt any complaint within 5 working days and aim to offer a resolution as quickly as possible in a professional manner with the minimal amount of fuss.
 The vast majority of issues can be brought to a satisfactory conclusion in this manner.

 If the complainant remains unsatisfied with the outcome, a formal complaint can be made in writing to the Lettings Director at 1LET.
 The formal complaint should be identified as such and detail the specific nature of the complaint and contain all relevant information.
-A formal acknowledgement will be issued in writing within 3 working days of receipt of the formal complaint.
-Under normal circumstance, a formal response will also be issued in writing post full internal investigation within 7 working days of receipt of the formal complaint.
+A formal acknowledgement will be issued in writing within 5 working days of receipt of the formal complaint.
+Under normal circumstance, a formal response will also be issued in writing post full internal investigation within 10 working days of receipt of the formal complaint.

 Note: for the avoidance of doubt, a written Formal Complaint, Formal Acknowledgement and Formal Response shall be seen to include email communication where any of these terms are used.

 If the written response from 1LET does not conclude the matter to the reasonable satisfaction of the complainant, the complaint may be raised to Level 3 – External Adjudication.

 Industry Related 1LET Members Organisations: